100 WVIA Way

 Brenda Sacco

-The state Supreme Court issued an order that effectively blocked Brenda Sacco from taking the oath of office Friday morning as Lackawanna County’s new commissioner.
+The state Supreme Court issued an emergency order that blocked Brenda Sacco from taking the oath of office Friday morning as Lackawanna County’s new commissioner.

-The order does not specifically address the appointment of Bieber Mailen, though the legal issues surrounding her appointment are similar.
+Friday's Supreme Court emergency order did not specifically address the appointment of Bieber Mailen, though the legal issues surrounding her appointment are similar.

-Seven county common pleas court judges signed an order Thursday appointing Sacco and Bieber Mailen to fill vacancies.
+After holding interviews Thursday, seven county common pleas court judges signed orders appointing Sacco and Bieber Mailen to fill the vacancies.

 Bieber Mailen sworn in